nasa-nccs-hpda/slump-detection/projects/detectron2/README.md

 labels or the mask to map with.
 The expected data file can have anywhere from 3 to N number of channels/bands, while the mask file should have a single channel/band with integer values.
 Each integer value representing a class to classify.

 Example input shape are (5000,5000,6) for data rasters, and (5000,5000) for mask files.
-Note that both the image and the mask file have the same height and width dimensions.
+Note that both the image and mask files have the same height and width dimensions.
+Another example could be (3456, 986, 6) and (3456, 986).
 The information regarding the data will be stored in a configuration file under the config/ directory of this project.
 In the case where a label file was generated without its matching data file, the following rasterio script can be executed to extract its matching data file.

 ```bash
 rio clip WV02_20160709_M1BS_10300100591D6600-toa_pansharpen.tif trialrun_data.tif --like trialrun_label.tif
 ```

-## Configuration File
+## Configuration Files

-### Preprocess
+Once data files and labels are available, we can proceed to configure our datasets and models.
+There are two configuration files under the config/ directory.
+The Base**.yaml file has the default configurations for the model.
+The file slump**.yaml has specific configurations targeted to the problem in question.
+For any changes to the model, feel free to modify the slump**.yaml.
+A README has been included in the directory for additional information.

+The current set of configuration files has the following information:

+- data and label files are stored as TIF files under the data/ directory at the top of the project.
+- the data file has 8-bands and bands RGB are taken for training
+- the datasets generated will be stored in the data/ directory
+- the models trained will be stored in the data/ directory
+- transfer learning from ImageNet models is applied for faster training
+- instance segmentation using Fast Mask RCNN is applied

+## Generate Dataset

 In this section of the pipeline we take raw raster and masks, and we generate training and validation datasets to work with.
 The following script will save NPZ files into local storage with the train and mask